wwoods/git-results/README.md

 Changelog
 ---------

+* 2016-10-27 - Supervisor / internal retry will no longer automatically mark an experiment that keeps failing as failed.
+It will instead rename the folder with -manual-retry, which requires that the user run `git results supervisor --manual` and enter `Y` to the prompt asking them to resume the experiment.

+  Also added ignore=['*.txt', '/tmp/*.blah'] option to git-results.cfg.
+Any files matching the given globs will not be copied as results.
+Syntax is similar to `.gitignore` files: https://git-scm.com/docs/gitignore.

+  Version set to 0.2.1.
 * 2016-8-8 - Supervisor (and other experiments) now run in a minimal environment, like cron.
 This was done to prevent experiments from working when run from the terminal, but failing when the supervisor runs them.